storj/ipfs-go-ds-storj/README.md

 `IPFS_GATEWAY_PORT` can be set to change the IPFS Gateway port from the default 8080.

 `IPFS_API_PORT` can be set to change the IPFS HTTP API port from the default 5001.

+`IPFS_BLOOM_FILTER_SIZE` sets the size in bytes of the datastore bloom filter.
+It is recommended to set this on production installations for reducing the number of calls to the database due to incoming requests from the IPFS network.
+Default value is 0, which means that the bloom filter is disabled.
+Details in https://github.com/ipfs/go-ipfs/blob/master/docs/config.md#datastorebloomfiltersize.

 If `STORJ_LOG_FILE` is not set, the logs are printed to the standard output.